lanl/LaGriT/docs/pages/release_notes/lagrit_release_notes_V3.100.md

 Note for DFNWorks applications using LaGriT, this version does NOT have the PFLOTRAN file option.
 This version of code uses ExodusII 5 routine calls.
 These are replaced with ExodusII 6 in newer versions.

-V3.103 is last version lagrit code using Exodus 5 libs \
+V3.103 is last version lagrit code using Exodus 5 libs

 V3.104 is new  version lagrit code using Exodus 6 libs

 ### Enhancements:

-- **read / zone | zone_element** added option zone_element which allows reading of node or element list in FEHM zone or zonn format.
+- **read / zone** or **zone_element** added option zone_element which allows reading of node or element list in FEHM zone or zonn format.
 Each node or element number found in the list has attribute tagged.

 ### These issues were fixed:

 - **addatt**/mo_tri / **unit_area_normal** fixed incorrect zero result and fixed attribute handling so vector array is formed using irank = 3.

 - **cmo/addatt/** mo/ **area_normal/xyz/** Result is off by factor of 2, fixed area normal to assign half the cross product (for triangles).

 - **synth_norm** fixed handling of attributes.
 The synthetic normals were creating a dummy attribute not used because offsetsurf is creating x_n_norm y_n_norm z_n_norm on the input cmo.
 Attribute names are ignored on the command line, added better reporting for this.

 ------------------------------------------------------------------------